isabella232/airavata-docs/Admin-Tutorials.md

         - Do you see button 'Create new Application Interface' ?
 Then you are good.
 2. Storage resource ID is added to the pga_config.php </br>
     - If not go to
-        - Admin Dashboard --> Storage Resources --> Browse
+        - Admin Dashboard &rarr; Storage Resources &rarr; Browse
         - Locate your resource and copy the ID
         - Paste it in pga_config.php file in pga/app/config directory.
 3. Credentials generated, assigned and added to authorized_keys files of resources